 \subsubsection{Convergence test}

 In order to study the overall convergence rates of the proposed methods, the spatial grid and time step are simultaneously refined with $h=2.4/N$ and $\tau=2/N$ to perform computations.
-Numerical errors and convergence orders of the KFBI-ADI method based on both the DG scheme and the modified DG scheme are summarized in \Cref{tab:ell-heat,tab:torus-heat}.
+The numerical errors and convergence orders of the KFBI-ADI method based on the DG scheme and the modified DG scheme are summarized in \Cref{tab:ell-heat,tab:torus-heat}.

-Also, the difference in temporal convergence rates of the two schemes is studied by using a fine spatial grid (N=256) and successively refining the time step.
+The difference in temporal convergence rates of the two schemes is also studied using a fine spatial grid ($N=256$) and successively refining the time step.
 The results are plotted in \Cref{fig:heat-dt}.

-It can be observed that the modified DG scheme produces more accurate results in both the ellipsoid and torus domains compared with the original DG scheme.
-Both two ADI schemes have approximately second-order accuracy.
-However, the DG scheme has an order reduction problem in the $L_{\infty}$ norm.
+The modified DG scheme produces more accurate results than the original DG scheme on both the ellipsoid and torus domains.
+Both ADI schemes have approximately second-order accuracy.
+However, the DG scheme exhibits order reduction in the $L_{\infty}$ norm.
 The modified DG scheme is free of this problem since it has higher consistency of boundary conditions by construction.
-In addition, for all time steps, which are much larger than that used in explicit schemes, the computation never blows up.
-It numerically verifies that the proposed ADI schemes are unconditionally stable for irregular domains as well.
+In addition, for all time steps considered here, which are much larger than those used in explicit schemes, the computation remains stable.
+These results provide numerical evidence that the proposed ADI schemes are also unconditionally stable on irregular domains.